 Priorities to Address Global and Regional Impacts of Changes in the Cryosphere

-Draft Recommendation 3.1(18)/1 (EC-76) summarizes the key priorities for action by WMO structures and in collaboration with partners, aligned with the Strategic Objective 1.5, proposed for the 2024–2027, with a goal to address the need for improved access to information that would address the risks and impacts from the accelerated and, largely, irreversible changes in the cryosphere, at global and regional levels.
+Draft Recommendation 3.1(18)/1 (EC-76) summarizes the key priorities for action by WMO structures and in collaboration with partners, proposed for the 2024-2027 period.
+These priorities align [A Johnson] with Strategic Objective 1.5, and the actions will improve [A Johnson] access to information to[A Johnson] address the risks and impacts from the accelerated and, largely, irreversible changes in the cryosphere, at global and regional levels.

-These priorities reflect the full value cycle and are aimed at addressing the information needs of polar and high mountain regions, where cryosphere is present, as well as downstream and lowlands regions, and the ocean.
-For example, these actions are relevant to small island countries (SIDS) which are affected by the melting glaciers and ice sheets (e.g. sea level rise), by the increased variability of the seasonal snow and its impact on water resources (floods, flash floods, coastal inundation, droughts, etc.) and the increased risk of cryosphere related hazards (landslides, increased carbon release from permafrost, etc.), the polar – midlatitudes teleconnections, the impact on ocean circulation, etc.
+These priorities reflect the full value cycle and are aimed at addressing the information needs of [D Campbell] regions, where the [D Campbell] cryosphere is present, as well as downstream and lowlands regions, and the ocean.
+For example, these actions are relevant to small island countries (SIDS) [D Campbell] affected by the melting glaciers and ice sheets (e.g. via [D Campbell] sea level rise), countries with seasonal snow cover impacted [D Campbell] by the increased variability of snow cover [D Campbell] and its impact on water resources (floods, flash floods, coastal inundation, droughts, etc.) and the increased risk of cryosphere related hazards (landslides, increased carbon release from permafrost, etc.), [D Campbell]

 With draft Recommendation 3.1(18)/1, EC will recommend to the nineteenth session of the World Meteorological Congress (Cg-19), the draft Resolution ##/1 (Cg-19) – Priorities to Address Global and Regional Impacts of Changes in the Cryosphere, as provided in the annex to this draft Recommendation.